 Jenn has the honor of being the longest participating artist in the history of The Recycled Rain Project.
 She has created work for all five years of the show – including our very first show with only 9 people!

 Jenn’s work can be seen at Bite Studio and at various shows around Portland.
 She is involved in many local artist groups including Siren Nation and The Portland Artists Social Guild.
 Feeney is also a painter, working in acrylics, watercolor and oil.
-She will be participating in Portland Open Studios this fall.

 Jody Katopothis has always been a creator.
 As both an artist and musician Jody is constantly managingher creative flow.
 The relationship between these two expressions has become an integral part of her creative explorations.
 “They are fully intertwined,” says Katopothis “...they continuously evolve, informing & feeding each other.”